-(i) Timeliness and quality of completing CPAR;
+(ii) Timeliness and quality of completing CPAR;

-- (ii) Timeliness of notification of contract issues; - (iii) Timeliness of performing receipt and acceptance; and - (iv) Timeliness of reviewing invoices.
+(iii) Timeliness of notification of contract issues;

+(iv) Timeliness of performing receipt and acceptance of supplies and services; and

+(v) Timeliness of reviewing and approving or rejecting invoices, if applicable.

 (f) See FAR 1.602-2(d)(7) for distribution requirements concerning the COR appointment letter.
 A copy of the COR appointment letter shall be placed in the contract file.